Ruyzambrano/pygame_practise/README.md

 ### Instructions

 Use the arrow keys (up, down, left, right) to control the jet and avoid missiles and clouds.

+## Flappy Fish

+The `flappy_fish.py` script models a game similar to Flappy Bird, where a fish must navigate through obstacles by flapping its fins.
+The objective is to achieve the highest score possible by avoiding collisions with the obstacles.

+### Instructions

+Press the spacebar to make the fish flap and navigate through the obstacles.

 ## Credits